GET STARTED | Get Your Fair Cash Offer Today

 Q: Can I sell my house in Illinois if it has a Home Equity Line of Credit (HELOC)?

 A: Yes, you can sell your house with an existing HELOC, but it’s essential to address the HELOC during the transaction.
-Any outstanding balance must typically be paid off at the time of the sale to ensure a clear title transfer to the new owner.
+Any outstanding balance must be paid off during the sale to ensure a clear title transfer to the new owner.

 Q: How does having a HELOC affect my home sale process?